Akshayavelan/firstwebsite/README.md

 No CSS framework, Javascript library or Any other libraries have been used in the project.
 It's a beginner level traditional front end design built by me.

-additional links used:
+Additional links used:

--Pinterest for car images
+•	Pinterest for car images
--remixicon for car icon
+•	Remixicon for car icon
--google fonts for website don't
+•	google fonts for website don't
--referred to couple YouTube tutorials to implement css styles of my own
+•	Referred to a couple YouTube tutorials to implement CSS styles of my own